jrtkcoder/GitLab/CONTRIBUTING.md

 1. Contains functionality we think other users will benefit from too
 1. Doesn't add configuration options or settings options since they complicate making and testing future changes
+1. Changes do not adversely degrade performance.
+For example, avoid repeated polling of endpoints that require a significant number of database queries.
 1. Changes after submitting the merge request should be in separate commits (no squashing).
 If necessary, you will be asked to squash when the review is over, before merging.